Last Updated on August 5, 2022 by Michelle Ball

 – Bad faith, or

-If you disagree with a student’s grade, don’t sit on your rights: challenge it.
-Your reward may be a correct grade and a higher grade point average (gpa) for the student.
+If a parent disagrees with a student’s grade, a challenge can be filed.
+The reward may be a correct grade and a higher grade point average (gpa) for the student.

-Student grade appeal lawyer Michelle Ball helps parents and students with unfair grading, grade challenges, and grade appeals to schools and school boards.
-Attorney Michelle Ball has an office in Sacramento, California but can assist parents and students across the state, in places such as Roseville, Folsom, Woodland, Yuba City, Modesto, Burbank, Sherman Oaks, Fair Oaks, Fremont and many other locations.
+Student lawyer Michelle Ball helps parents and students with unfair grading, grade challenges, and school and college grade appeals.
+Attorney Michelle Ball has an office in Sacramento, California and can assist parents and students across the state, in Roseville, Folsom, Woodland, Yuba City, Modesto, Burbank, Sherman Oaks, Fair Oaks, Fremont and many other locations.

 Education Attorney for Students